 • ...our sponsors, by offering advertising opportunities and sponsorship packages that position them

 as supporters of the arts and increase visibility to those who may be interested in their products and

 ...by creating a hip, festive shopping experience for the whole family!

 The Hullabaloo Team

 The Hullabaloo is the passion project of Joe Venditti and Danielle Bliss who run the local design and letterpress studio, Wishbone Letterpress.
-After participating in a few curated handmade markets during the winter of 2011 they decided that they someday wanted to organize one closer to home, in Kingston.
-The event is in it's 4th year and has become a popular holiday shopping destination for residents of the Hudson Valley and beyond.
+After participating in a bunch of curated handmade markets during the winter of 2011 they decided that they wanted to organize one closer to home, in Kingston.
+The event is in it's 6th year and has become a popular holiday shopping destination for residents of the Hudson Valley and beyond.

 For more info, email Danielle at firstname.lastname@example.org